isomerpages/moe-jpjc/_about-jpjc/History/Pioneer Junior College.md

 With conviction I take every turn <br>
 This passion I will hold <br>
 So that everyone may know<br>
-I believe: While I live, I learn.
+I believe: While I live, I learn. <br>

 <strong>Verse 2</strong><br>
 Here we stand <br>